oxivanisher/role-nas_mounts/README.md

 Mount filesystems from a NAS.
 Currently only cifs is supported.

 For cifs, the file `/etc/cifspw` will be configured wih the supplied username and password.
-The file will be only readable by root.
+The file will be only readable by `root` and the configured `nas_mounts_os_user` so that he is able to execute `mount -a`.

 Role Variables
 --------------